sea-kg/ctf01d/README.md

 $ ./build-stages-images.sh
 ```

-You can see in list:
+You can see them in a list:
 ```
 $ docker images
 ```